univention/univention-corporate-server/doc/manual/user-management/umc.rst

        rights, for example the permission to join a system to the domain.

    * - Permitted times for Windows logins
-     - This input field contains time periods for which this user can log in to Windows computers.
+     - This input field contains time periods for which this user can sign in to Windows computers.

-       If no entry is made in this field, the user can log in at any time of day.
+       If no entry is made in this field, the user can sign in at any time of day.

    * - Allow the authentication only on these Microsoft Windows host(s)
-     - This setting specifies the clients where the user may log in.
-If no settings are made, the user can log in to any client.
+     - This setting specifies the clients where the user may sign in.
+If no settings are made, the user can sign in to any client.

    * - UNIX home directory
      - The path of the user's home directory.